Sierra Law Center, APC

 There is no single, easy answer to this question.
 A strike conviction, depending on whether the conviction is for a “serious felony” or a “violent felony” as defined in the penal code, can have an immediate effect on your case.
 A “violent” felony will affect the way you earn credits in the case where the conviction occurred.
 A “serious” felony may not have any immediate affect on your case, but will certainly have additional consequences if you are convicted of a felony in the future.

-Grass Valley attorney Jacob D. Zamora, managing attorney with the Sierra Law Center, APC, is glad to answer any questions you may have regarding your criminal case.
+Truckee, Susanville and Quincy California attorney Jacob Zamora, is glad to answer any questions you may have regarding your criminal case.

 I Have A Prior Strike Conviction – What Will Happen In My New Case ?